voyagermesh/voyager/docs/setup/upgrade/index.md

 #### 1. Update Voyager Catalog CRDs

 Helm [does not upgrade the CRDs](https://github.com/helm/helm/issues/6581) bundled in a Helm chart if the CRDs already exist.
-So, to upgrde the Voyager catalog CRD, please run the command below:
+So, to upgrade the Voyager catalog CRD, please run the command below:

 ```bash
 kubectl apply -f https://github.com/voyagermesh/installer/raw/{{< param "info.version" >}}/crds/voyager-crds.yaml